lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To style part of your spreadsheet to bring lots of attention to a cell :menuselection:`Styles --> Accent 1`.
 To bring slightly less attention to a cell :menuselection:`Styles --> Accent 2`.
 To bring even less attention to a cell :menuselection:`Styles --> Accent 3`.
 To style a cell like a heading :menuselection:`Styles --> Heading 1`.
 To have a slightly smaller heading :menuselection:`Styles -->  Heading 2`.
 To switch back to your original style :menuselection:`Styles --> Default`.

 To insert an image press :menuselection:`Insert --> Image`.
+To select an image to change how it appears in your spreadsheet left click on it.

 To get to the dialog of how to insert a chart :menuselection:`Insert --> Chart`.
 The first selection is to choose a column, bar, Pie, Area, Line, XY(Scatter), Bubble, Net, Stock, or Column and Line chart.
 To change the subtype of graph click the picture of a chart that looks like the type you want.

 .. image:: chartwindow.png